 Amrita spends most of the year 1343 far from home, in the newly independent Republic of Masqat.
 Seven university teams of faculty and students have come to learn by doing, in assisting this fledgling country in becoming fully self-sufficient, and innumerable civil servants.
 The Queen herself visited through Muharram, to the extreme discomfiture of her guards – the Republic is under constant threat from the Trucial States and the Ingrej – but has now safely returned.
 All has gone as well as it can, under the embargo, through the submarine scare, through the explosion in the copper mine; there is not a single life lost, conditions are seen to improve, it is all real and useful work, as one prays to be given: but by Shawwal, Amrita is exhausted.
 She is used to heat, but not heat of this intensity, and it is pitilessly dry.
 She has been reading and writing Arabic since she could read and write, but the sound of the language is different here, and she cannot seem to pick up the correct accent, so that she must repeat everything three or four times and sometimes, at a loss, write it down.
 She wants her own familiar apartments in the Nusaybah tower, she wants to lie on a blanket under the lichu tree in Chaitali’s garden, she wants to go back to her research on thermal wind, she is too old for this, she thinks crossly, knowing full well that she is not.

 Eventually it is the day before departure, three months later than nearly everyone else.
 The two teams from Razia and Nusaybah have been overseeing the construction of the vacuum towers that use sun-heat and salt to pull water from the air, a curious problem to consider for women from a land with more water than they often want.
-The collection of water from the air is, of course, Amrita’s specialty, or her most famous one, and the application of sun-heat is Suhela’s, and so they have been here in an official, almost ostentatious capacity, a public-relations venture as much as anything: but it was Suhela who figured out what had been causing the trouble with the vacuum chamber, and Amrita who had correctly adjusted the concentration of brine to a more efficient level, so they are spared from feeling ornamental, a thing they both dread.
+The collection of water from the air is, of course, Amrita’s specialty, or her most famous one, and the application of sun-heat is Suhela’s, and so they have been here in an official, almost ostentatious capacity, a public-relations venture as much as anything: but it was Suhela who figured out what had been causing the trouble with the vacuum chamber, and Amrita who had found that the concentration of brine could be adjusted to a more efficient level, so they are spared from feeling ornamental, a thing they both dread.
 After several hitches, the first tower is operational, and they have been remaining merely in case of any problems, for a precautionary week.

 The week is up, and in any case the Masqati engineers know what they are doing, and there is a general cheerful, worn-out sort of celebratory mood among the university delegations.
 Amrita, never having left her own country, had not known before this how travellers become informal, far from home.
 In the tall conference room at the top of the National Parliament they have been doing more or less nothing all day, like some pack of men: ten cups of dried-lemon tea drunk for every line they write down.
 Finally, in the late afternoon, the meeting, which has ostensibly been about the number of meteorites that the Republic will allow to be taken back to Naaridesh for study, is dismissed, and the women go out to look around the city one last time, and to pack up for the aerostat journey on the morrow.

 Amrita, who spent most of the meeting lost in thought, has remained in a reverie as the room empties, and when she looks up she thinks at first she is alone.
 By this hour, the room is lit wholly by reflected light, including the bright shimmer flung up from the flat sheet of water in the grand fountain before the Parliament – a display of wealth that tiles of gold could not equal, in this parched land – which shifts and glitters, and gives the chamber the diffused, unsteady light of some vision or dream.
-So when she glances up at last, and sees Suhela still seated at the far end of the table, near the southern row of high open windows, it is like seeing her in a vision, or for the first time.
+So when she glances up at last, and sees Suhela still seated at the far end of the table, near the southern row of high open windows, it is like seeing her in a vision, or for some first, fated time.
 Amrita knows the face, but has to study it, to be sure.

 She is sitting with her arm along the back of her chair, looking out over the city, with her face turned to the breeze which draws near and turns away, draws near and turns away.
 The colour of her eyes has leached, or bleached, with age, turning tawny, like the eyes of a kal pencha.
 There are white hairs in her black brows, as in Amrita's own.
 She has a look on her face that Amrita can’t initially read, as she has not seen this before, either: an absence of impatience, is the best she knows how to define it.
 It is not a smile, but it is near to.
 It is the sort of look one has when content and alone, and Amrita for a moment thinks she is intruding, but she realises she has been in Suhela’s line of sight, all the while.
-And so when she has gotten up, mildly stiffly, and is walking out, in no hurry, she pauses, and like some action in a vision or dream, for the first time, reaches out and strokes her hand along Suhela’s face.
+And so when she has gotten up, mildly stiffly, and is walking out, in no hurry, she pauses; and like some action in a vision or dream, for the first time, reaches out and strokes her hand along Suhela’s face.

-Suhela catches her hand, quick as electricity, and grips, and then eases, and holds: and the speckled skin over her cheekbone, hot and thin, shifts against Amrita’s fingers, and her eyes close.
+Suhela catches her hand, quick as electricity, and grips, and then gentles, and holds: and the speckled skin over her cheekbone, hot and thin, presses against Amrita’s fingers, and her eyes close.
 Amrita stands with the casing of the finest mind of Naaridesh resting in her hand, like a reactor in an eggshell.
 She has wanted to do this for perhaps fifty-one years.
 She could not have, before now, done this, at any time in the last fifty-one years.

 When, at the end of a long moment, she draws her hand out of Suhela’s, she steps forward and bends to where her fingertips had rested, and presses her lips lightly, lightly to that same place, near the calm closed eye.
 She goes out of the room without a sound, but she lets the soft leather sole of her shoe tap on the top stair, and the steps after that, as a sort of courtesy.
-There are wide warm bars of amber light on the stairs, bars of blue.
+There are wide warm bars of amber light on the stairs, cool bars of blue.
 When she walks out into the blazing sun with her face turned up she hardly minds it, she could stay another month, a year, if there were a need.
 She was not this light-hearted as a girl, with all her life’s work before her.
 It is not the last word.